 Firstly, it is important to remember that unlike the other wallets I have discussed, a hardware wallet like Ledger Nano S is not free.
-In fact, when buying it from the official manufacturer (which you should always do for security reasons), it will cost you approximately 90 Euros.
+When buying it from the official manufacturer (which you should always do for security reasons), it will cost you approximately 90 Euros.

-When you first set up the Ledger, you will be given a 12-phrase recovery password, which is needed in case you forget your pin, or your device is stolen.
-Also, when you receive the device, you will need to set a pin number.
+When you first set up the Ledger, you will be given a 12-phrase recovery password, which is needed in case you forget your pin or your device is stolen.
+Also, when you receive the device, you will need to set a PIN.
 This is required every time you want to use the device or send funds to somebody.

 When transferring coins to your Ledger Nano S, you just send them to a Bitcoin address in the same way that you would with any other wallet.
 This means that you can store them anonymously.